bcwaters/ai_cmd/grok/README.md

   improve the history storage approach

   send as a facebook message from html

+  create a docker image to allow others to try this out easier

   more robust cmd options
   !
 BIG IDEA ! the runtime can set all the arguments and the js script loads them from the .grokRuntime file. this make the argument parsing so much easier.